Experts believe that by 2019 there will be 2.77 billion people connected to social media, worldwide.

 When the infrastructure of the internet is government owned, as it is in many oppressive nations, it ain’t hard to coerce ISPs into doing the government’s dirty work for them.
 Like in Russia, where the System of Operational-Investigatory Measures requires telecommunications companies to install “security” programs on their systems.
 This allows the government to spy on user activity without a warrant.

 In countries that have not banned VPN use, this is fairly simple to get around.
-Using a VPN service, users can tunnel their signal to servers in another country, hide their IP and use foreign internet connections to access blocked websites.
+Using a VPN service, users can tunnel their signal to servers in another country, hide their IP and use foreign internet connections to unblock social media websites.

 Governments can also block access to social sites through an autonomous system number.
 Each ISP has an ASN assigned to it.
 In order to use such a service to block access to a particular website, the government can create a smaller ASN with an IP range that includes the website it wants to block.